sourari/GHP-Tutorial/mathjax.md

 You use the same basic syntax to render `$$a^2 + b^2 = c^2$$` inline: $$a^2 + b^2 = c^2$$

-You can also use different typesets or [math alphabets](http://milde.users.sourceforge.net/LUCR/Math/math-font-selection.xhtml), such as \mathbf
+You can also use different typesets or [math alphabets](http://milde.users.sourceforge.net/LUCR/Math/math-font-selection.xhtml), such as \mathbf:

 $$ \mathbf{X}_{n,p} = \mathbf{A}_{n,k} \mathbf{B}_{k,p} $$